Policy for awarding student bursaries

 - Awards are not transferable in whole or in part, and relate only to the academic year, and the specific course, for which they are initially granted.

-- Students will be awarded a standard award of £1,000 per annum (or less if the fees are below this amount) for an individual course of study in any one financial year.
+- Students will be awarded a standard award of a maximum of £2,500 per annum (or less if the fees are below this amount) for an individual course of study in any one financial year.

 - Awards are made for one year only and need to be applied for separately in subsequent years.
 Any award is subject to a satisfactory outcome in the preceding year.